 Copyright 2019, Temple University.
 All rights reserved.

 Continuing Studies students earn college credit without being admitted into a degree program.
-They take courses for a variety of reasons including working toward undergraduate, graduate, or professional school admissions, professional development, personal enrichment, even taking courses to transfer to other colleges.
+They take courses for a variety of reasons including working toward undergraduate, graduate or professional school admissions; professional development; personal enrichment; or even taking courses to transfer to other colleges.
 Like the general Temple population, our students are diverse both in educational background and culture as well as in age, ranging from gifted high school students to retired professionals and everyone in between.
-Continuing Studies advisors are happy to guide you through the process of enrolling in Temple credit courses on a non-degree basis.
+Continuing Studies advisors are happy to guide you through the process of enrolling in Temple credit courses on a nondegree basis.

-Rising high school seniors, juniors and recent high school graduates, including students who have been admitted to Temple and plan to start in the fall semester, are welcome to take Temple courses through our Office of Continuing Studies.
+Rising high school seniors, juniors and recent high school graduates, including students who have been admitted to Temple and plan to start in the fall semester, are welcome to request enrollment in Temple courses.
 The credits students earn will become part of their academic record.

 Courses and Deadlines

-However, if you would like to take courses not included in this menu, you must complete your application online before the registration deadlines so we can be sure our instructors and faculty members have the appropriate certification to teach high school students.
+However, if you would like to take courses not included in this menu, you must request registration before the dates below so we can be sure our instructors and faculty members have the appropriate certification to teach high school students.

-- Summer I: Register by April 13, Classes start May 11
+- Summer I: Request registration by April 5, classes start May 10

-- Summer II: Register by May 26, Classes start June 23
+- Summer II: Request registration by May 18, classes start June 22

 If you are a recent high school graduate who has been offered admission to Temple, there are no additional requirements needed for you to enroll.
 Follow the application instructions below.

-Current high school students, either rising seniors or juniors, must provide the following information to ensure that enrolling in an university-level course is appropriate based on students’ academic abilities.
+Current high school students, either rising seniors or juniors, must provide the following information to ensure that enrolling in a university-level course is appropriate based on students’ academic abilities.

-- Your high school GPA should be at least a 3.0 (B average).
+- Your high school GPA should be at least 3.0 (B average).

 - Your high school record should show As in the subject you plan to take at the college level.